Unless you've been to Japan, it's a bit difficult to appreciate how unique and extraordinary the hospitality and service culture is.

 "Are these extraordinary levels of guest hospitality and customer service something only Japanese can deliver?"

-The answer is obviously no. Because you find wonderful hospitality and service all over the world.
-Almost everywhere you go, in all kinds of contexts, and it is always a distinct pleasure to be in the receiving end!
+The answer is obviously not, because you find wonderful hospitality and service all over the world, in all kinds of settings, and it is always a distinct pleasure to be in the receiving end!

-But one quality that sets their culture apart is their ability to deliver and sustain this philosophy across all price points and all sectors.
+But one quality that sets Japanese culture apart is their ability to deliver and sustain this service philosophy across all price points and all sectors.

-But it takes more to leave a great impression than an act of attentive, anticipatory hospitality.
+But it takes more to leave a great impression than a single act of attentive, anticipatory hospitality.

-It comes from a philosophy, the right attitudes, lots of focused thought and a suite of well-practiced service and hospitality skills that anybody with a professional role in the world of customer service ought to learn about.
+It comes from a deep philosophy, the right attitudes, lots of focused thought and a suite of well-practiced service and hospitality skills that anybody with a professional role in the world of customer service ought to learn about.

 The original meaning of the Omotenashi philosophy now refers to everything that feels good for a customer or guest.
 Learn here